GeertHuls/AkkaNetClustering/README.md

 ## Purpose

 Once the lighthouse project is up and running, you can start multiple instances of the the api app, which is the core of the project, being scaling out.
-Only start one instance of the client, it will round robin tasks around all running api nodes.
+Only start one instance of the client, it will round robin the login events around all running api nodes.
+The video played events are broadcasted.

 The SampleActorSystem is less relevant since it only show how to connect to the lighthouse seed node.